awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

    + The fifth statement allows the user to deactivate only his or her own MFA device and only if the user signed in using MFA\.
 This prevents others with only the access keys \(and not the MFA device\) from deactivating the MFA device and replacing it with their own\.

    + The sixth and final statement uses a combination of `"Deny"` and `"NotAction"` to deny all actions for all other AWS services ***if*** the user is not signed\-in with MFA\.
 If the user is signed\-in with MFA, then the `"Condition"` test fails and the final "deny" statement has no effect and other permissions granted to the user can take effect\.
 This last statement ensures that when the user is not signed\-in with MFA that they can perform only the IAM actions allowed in the earlier statements\.
 The `...IfExists` version of the `Bool` operator ensures that if the `aws:MultiFactorAuthPresent` key is missing, the condition returns true This means that a user accessing an API with long\-term credentials, such as an access key, is denied access to the non\-IAM API operations\.
-**Note**
-The example policy shown in this topic does not allow users to both sign\-in and perform a password change together\.
-New users and users with an expired password might try to do so\.
-To allow this, move `iam:ChangePassword` and `iam:CreateLoginProfile` from the statement `AllowIndividualUserToSeeAndManageOnlyTheirOwnAccountInformation` to the statement `BlockMostAccessUnlessSignedInWithMFA`\.

 1. When you are finished, choose **Review policy**\.
 The Policy Validator reports any syntax errors\.
 **Note**